Netët e Klipit Shqiptar

-The Albanian Videoclip Festival (Albanian:Netet e Klipit Shqiptar) is an Albanian music awards event honouring the best of Albanian music videos from the Albanian diaspora.
+The Albanian Videoclip Festival (Albanian:Netet e Klipit Shqiptar) is an Albanian music awards event honoring the best of Albanian music videos from the Albanian diaspora.
 It made its debut in 2002 and ever since has been broadcast on all the main Albanian TV outlets around the Balkans.
 The event is based in Tirana, Albania and produced by DeliArt Association.